Anti-Moiré

 Digital photographers contantly struggle with pattern moiré and aliasing caused by the interference between repeating patterns in the subject (such as tweed or denim fabrics) and the receptors on the CCD used to capture the image.

 Since they are used in front of the lens when making the shot, they eliminate the problem at the source, so there is no need for electronic re-touching.
+They are particularly useful for SLR cameras used to capture video, such as the Canon 5D and 7D.
+Moiré is more of an issue for video, since the camera captures the image at a lower resolution than still shots.

-Used with capture-backs by Phase One, Kodak DCS, MegaVision and others , the filters diffuse the original to eliminate the interference pattern (moiré) created between the CCD array and regular, repeating patterns.
+The filters diffuse the original to eliminate the interference pattern (moiré) created between the CCD array and regular, repeating patterns.
 Since they are optical filters, rather than soft focus, the image itegrity and sharpness is maintained.
-They are also effective in eliminating aliasing (often referred to as "Christmas tree light" effect), caused by improper interpolation by the software of the data from the different color receptors
+They are color and density neutral, so there is no color shift or change in exposure required.

 The filters are available in three configurations: